 The previous phrase sounds reassuring, but then we read that: “The reserve is managed by the Libra Association.”

-Libra mentions three main technical directives:
+The Libra white paper mentions three main technical decisions:

 1. Designing and using the Move programming language.